haifengkao/ResumableCombine/README.md

 ## Example

-Sink that will request one item at a time
+Sink that will request one item at a time.
 ```swift
 let subscription = [1,2,3,4,5].publisher
     .rm.sink(